canonical/k8s-snap/build-scripts/README.md

     components/
         $component_name/
             repository              <-- git repository to clone
-            version.sh              <-- prints the repository tag or commit to checkout build.sh                <-- runs as `build.sh $output $version` first argument is the output directory where binaries should be placed, second is the component version
+            version                 <-- repository tag or commit to checkout build.sh                <-- runs as `build.sh $output $version` first argument is the output directory where binaries should be placed, second is the component version